T-J-Whittington/GMS/README.md

         - garage_frontend (_dev)
 - Makefile
     - Just to shorthand a lot of things, especially for running container-specific commands like Go's tidy and init.

+### Partially functional:
+- Backend contents.
+To be very granular, I've been focusing on routing and, by extention, the User package first and foremost.

 ### The following definitely does not work right now:
 - The entire front end, really.
 The Docker container builds it all and delivers a blank screen when you go to http://localhost:3000/.
 That's about it really, since I've just chucked in some skeleton code and focused on the backend.
-- Backend contents.
-To be very granular, I've been focusing on routing and, by extention, the User package first and foremost.

 ### Plans/Ideas for the future:
 - The most immediate plans are to get the core functions of the backend working.